Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

 \subsection{Relevant Methods for Hazard Analysis and Risk Assessment}

-For conventional vessels, a wide range of well-established methods for HARA methods exists, which are commonly applied in practice, e.g., Failure Mode and Effect Analysis (FMEA) or Fault Tree Analysis (FTA).
+For conventional vessels, there exists a wide range of well-established HARA methods which are commonly applied in practice, e.g., Failure Mode and Effect Analysis (FMEA) or Fault Tree Analysis (FTA).
 To address the specific challenges posed by automated maritime systems, such as their reliance on sensor perception and the complexity of system interactions, adaptions of established methods as well as new approaches have been explored in recent research \cite{wylie2024safety, Thieme2018, Li2023}.
 However, only a limited number of studies explicitly consider ROCs.
-A literature review provided by Zhou et al.\ \cite{Zhou2020}, which evaluates the suitability of commonly used HARA methods for automated maritime system, highlights this gap.
-Notably, the authors observe that among the evaluated studies, System-Theoretic Process Analysis (STPA) is the only method applied with explicit consideration of the communication between the vessel and the ROC \cite{Wrobel2018a, Wrobel2018b, Banda2019, Utne2017}.
-Similarly, another literature review on risk models for automated maritime systems by Thieme et al.\ \cite{Thieme2018} reports that only two of the investigated studies explicitly address the communication with a ROC -- one employing STPA, and the other a combination of brainstorming and Bayesian Networks \cite{Wrobel2018a, Wrobel2016}.
+A literature review provided by Zhou et al.~\cite{Zhou2020}, which evaluates the suitability of commonly used HARA methods for automated maritime system, highlights this gap.
+Notably, the authors observe that among the evaluated studies, so far only System-Theoretic Process Analysis (STPA) was applied with explicit consideration of the communication between vessel and ROC \cite{Wrobel2018a, Wrobel2018b, Banda2019, Utne2017}.
+Similarly, another literature review on risk models for automated maritime systems by Thieme et al.~\cite{Thieme2018} reports that only two of the investigated studies explicitly address the communication with a ROC -- one employing STPA, and the other a combination of brainstorming and Bayesian Networks \cite{Wrobel2018a, Wrobel2016}.
 Furthermore, Li et al.\ emphasize the importance of incorporating human factors into the HARA of automated maritime systems, noting that these systems constitute highly complex socio-technical systems in which the role of the remote operator is significantly more complex than that of a traditional onboard operator \cite{Li2023}.

 In the following, we briefly introduce common HARA methods that may be applicable for ROCs, as well as some emerging approaches specifically developed for highly automated systems.
 As the human operator is of particular relevance for remote operation, we consider not only HARA methods focusing on technical system safety but also methods that explicitly address human factors.